lsds/KungFu/osdi20/README.md

 ### 3.4.
 NCCL scheduler (Figure 10)

-The NCCL scheduler is designed for fully exploiting machines that have NV-Link.
+The NCCL scheduler is designed to exploit GPU machines that have NV-Link.
-We no longer have access to the DGX-1 machines and cannot find similar multi-GPU VM that has NV-Link.
+We no longer have access to the original DGX-1 machine use for this experiment.
-To run this experiment, we provide an on-premise 4 Titan-X GPU machine hosted by our university.
-There are 2 GPUs (i.e., a subset of GPUs) interconnected using NV-Link.
+To run this experiment, we can provide an on-premise 4 Titan-X GPU machine, which has 2 GPUs (i.e., a subset of GPUs) interconnected using NV-Link.
 Please contact the authors to gain SSH access to this machine.

 The machine is shared by multiple users.
 After SSH to this machine, you need to